Nearly 200,000 remain under evacuation near California dam

 Nearly 200,000 people remained under evacuation orders Monday as California authorities try to fix erosion of the emergency spillway at the nation's tallest dam that could unleash uncontrolled flood waters if it fails.

-About 150 miles northeast of San Francisco, Lake Oroville — one of California's largest man-made lakes — had water levels so high that an emergency spillway was used Saturday for the first time in almost 50 years after its main spillway was damaged during recent heavy rain.
+About 150 miles northeast of San Francisco, Lake Oroville — one of California's largest man-made lakes — had water levels so high that an emergency spillway was used Saturday for the first time in almost 50 years.

 The evacuation was ordered Sunday afternoon after engineers spotted a hole on the concrete lip of the secondary spillway for the 770-foot-tall Oroville Dam and told authorities that it could fail within the hour.

-"I'm just shocked," said Greg Levias, who was evacuating with his wife, Kaysi.
+"I'm just shocked," said Greg Levias, who was evacuating with his wife, Kaysi, two boys and a dog.

-"We have two boys and our dog," said Kaysi Levias.
-"All the stuff we could fit in the trunk — clothes and blankets."

-What they couldn't fit they piled as high as they could in their downstairs Yuba City apartment and joined the line of traffic attempting to leave the city where they had moved just three weeks ago.
+What they couldn't fit in their trunk they piled as high as they could in their downstairs Yuba City apartment and joined the line of traffic attempting to leave the city where they had moved just three weeks ago.

 Panicked and angry residents sat in bumper-to-bumper traffic hours after the evacuation order was given.

-Raj Gill was managing a Shell station where panicky motorists got gas and snacks while they waited for gridlocked traffic to clear.
+Raj Gill was managing a Shell station where anxious motorists got gas and snacks while waiting for gridlocked traffic to clear.
 His boss told him to close the station and flee himself, but he stayed open to feed a steady line of customers.

+A Red Cross spokeswoman said more than 500 people were at an evacuation center in Chino, California.
+The shelter had run out of blankets and cots, and a semi-tractor trailer with 1,000 more cots was stuck in the gridlock of traffic fleeing the potential flooding, said Red Cross shelter manager Pam Deditch.

+A California Highway Patrol spokesman said they would have two planes out Monday to help with traffic control as well as search and rescue.

-State Fire and Rescue Chief Kim Zagaris said at least 250 law enforcement officers from throughout the state are in the area or on their way to help the people evacuating.
+State Fire and Rescue Chief Kim Zagaris said at least 250 law enforcement officers from throughout the state are in the area or on their way to help with the evacuation.

-A California Highway patrol spokesman said they would have two planes out Monday to help with search and rescue and traffic control.

-Late Sunday, officials noted water was no longer spilling over the eroded area but said the evacuation orders remained in place.
+Late Sunday, officials said the evacuation orders remained in place despite the fact water was no longer spilling over the eroded area.

-"There is still a lot of unknowns," said Butte County Sheriff Kory Honea.
-"We need to continue to lower the lake levers and we need to give the Department of Water Resources time to fully evaluate the situation so we can make the decision to whether or not it is safe to repopulate the area."
+"There is still a lot of unknowns," Butte County Sheriff Kory Honea said at a news conference.
+"We need to continue to lower the lake levels and we need to give the Department of Water Resources time to fully evaluate the situation so we can make the decision to whether or not it is safe to repopulate the area."

-About 188,000 residents of owns in Yuba, Sutter and Butte counties remained under evacuation orders.
+About 188,000 residents of Yuba, Sutter and Butte counties were ordered to evacuate.

 Acting Director Department of Water Resources Bill Croyle said officials will be able to assess the damage to the emergency spillway now that the lake levels have been lowered.